Online registration closed on Thursday, October 10 at noon.

-William L. Toffler, M.D. is a Professor Emeritus of Family Medicine at Oregon Health & Science University where he teaches and has a wide scope of practice ranging from delivering babies to geriatric and palliative care.
-Dr. Toffler is co-founder and National Director of Physicians for Compassionate Care Education Foundation (PCCEF), a non-profit that promotes compassionate care for severely ill patients without sanctioning or assisting their suicide.
+Dr. William Toffler is Professor Emeritus of Family Medicine at Oregon Health & Science University where he practiced the full scope of family medicine and taught medical students and residents for more than 34 years.
+He is co-founder and National Director of Physicians for Compassionate Care Education Foundation (PCCEF), a non-profit organization that promotes compassionate care for severely ill patients without sanctioning or assisting their suicide.
 PCCEF physicians affirm an ethic based on the principle that all human life is inherently of value and that the physician's roles are to heal illness, alleviate suffering, and provide comfort for the sick and dying.
 He is committed to defending the long-standing, medical prohibition against doing harm.
-He has been a member of the Physicians Resource Council at Focus on the Family for the past 20 years.
-He has frequently invited to speak about these and other medical ethical issues at both national and international conferences and to be on US television and radio including the NPR, 60 Minutes, Good Morning America, as well as international media in Canada, Australia, the UK and Japan.
-He has 7 children and 20 grandchildren.
+He has been a member of the Physicians Resource Council at Focus on the Family for more than 20 years.
+He has frequently invited to speak about medical ethical issues at both national and international conferences and on US television and radio including the NPR, 60 Minutes, Good Morning America, as well as international media in Canada, Australia, the UK and Japan.

 Paul W. Hruz is Associate Professor of Pediatrics and Associate Professor of Cellular Biology and Physiology at Washington University in St. Louis.
 Hruz received his Bachelor's Degree in Chemistry from Marquette University in 1987.
 As a member of the Medical Scientist Training Program at the Medical College of Wisconsin, he received his Ph.D.
 Degree in Biochemistry in 1993 and M.D.
 Degree in 1994.
 He completed Residency training in Pediatrics at the University of Washington in Seattle and a Pediatric Endocrinology fellowship at Washington University.
 Hruz served at the Chief of the Division of Pediatric Endocrinology and Diabetes at Washington University from 2012-2017.
 He is a member of the University's Disorders of Sexual Development (DSD) Multidisciplinary Care Program.
 Hruz is board certified in Pediatrics and Pediatric Endocrinology.
 He has also received certification in Healthcare Ethics from the National Catholic Bioethics Center.
 He has authored over 60 peer-reviewed manuscripts, scientific reviews and book chapters.